Skip to main content

 Class Functions

 Data model class functions can be linked to events, utilizing parameters from datasources or static values, with the option to assign the result to a datasource as needed.
-To bind class functions with events, follow these steps:
+After binding a class function with an event, follow these steps:

-2. Select a Function: Browse the available functions and select an appropriate class function.
-You can link the following class functions to events:
+1. Select a Function: Browse the available functions and select an appropriate class function.
+You can link events to various types of class functions, including datastore class functions, dataclass class functions, entity class functions, and entity selection class functions.

 tip